Guide to hiring employees in Malaysia

 Probationary periods vary between companies.
 It is common to see probation periods of 1–6 months.
 Probationers are usually entitled to the same security of tenure as permanent employees, and any non-confirmation of employment during or at the termination of the probationary period must be reasonable.

-For businesses that want to hire team members in Malaysia, Airswift provides a variety of employment solutions that make it easy for you to hire employees efficiently and within full compliance with the local laws.
+For businesses that want to hire locally in Malaysia, Airswift provides a variety of employment solutions that make it easy for you to hire employees efficiently and within full compliance with the local laws.

 Our expertise allows us to minimise risk while bearing the administrative responsibilities of hiring and onboarding high-quality candidates while you focus on growing your business.